W03 Learning Activity: Design Principles

 Prepare

-- Typography: Use 2 or 3 fonts at a maximum.
-If you need variation, use a variation of the
+- Typography: Use two or three fonts at a maximum.
+If you need variation, use a variation of

 font.
 Remember to use a font that is easy to read and visually appealing.
 When using Google Fonts, be sure to